 Restrictions resulting from COVID-19 in Morocco has meant that many people are no longer able to work and sources of income have evaporated for many overnight.
 For those living in rural and remote communities such as the High Atlas Mountains, the impact is potentially devastating.
 Tourism and agriculture are the two main sources of employment in this region.
 Most live day-to-day and don't have savings.

 The Eve Branson Foundation runs established craft centres that provide opportunities for local people to learn and practice skills from which they can make a small income.
 More than 70 participants enrolled in training programmes were required to stay at home during the national lock-down in Morocco.

-EBF has already identified a number of vulnerable households who are unable to provide for their families due to the impact of COVID-19.
+EBF immediately identified a number of vulnerable households who were unable to provide for their families due to the impact of COVID-19.

-With our partners at Virgin Unite we have established an emergency relief fund to support over 500 local families so that they can purchase basic food packages and access hand sanitiser.
-Craft centre participants are making protective masks from their homes to supply the nearby villages.
-We continue to safeguard our immediate EBF community of trainees, artisans and teachers until they are able to resume work.
+With our partners at Virgin Unite we established an emergency relief fund to support over 500 local families so that they could purchase basic food packages and access hand sanitiser.
+Craft centre participants made protective face covers from their homes to supply the nearby villages.
+We continue to safeguard our immediate EBF community of trainees, artisans and teachers until tourism recovers.

 To help EBF develop measures to better understand the social and economic impact of COVID-19 in the High Atlas Mountains, we have launched a new survey.
 Please take part here if you have been directly affected by the pandemic in rural Morocco.
 Please click here for a version of the questionnaire in Arabic.